One Way Passage: Production

 As the ship draws near San Francisco, Dan and Joan talk about the Golden Gates, remembering the words of a hymn.
 Dan says that when he was a little boy growing up in San Francisco, he thought the gates in the hymn were the Golden Gate of San Francisco.
 He is referring to the Golden Gate Strait at the mouth of San Francisco bay, not the Golden Gate Bridge.
 Construction on the bridge would begin in January 1933.

 The film's working title was S.S.
 Atlantic.

-This was the sixth time that Powell and Francis played together, and it was their biggest moneymaker.
+This was the sixth time that Powell and Francis appeared together, and it was their biggest moneymaker.

 Francis' gowns were created by Orry-Kelly, who had just joined Warner Bros. in 1932.
 He went on to win three Academy Awards for costume design.